leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 The ``def`` keyword declares new constant symbols into the working environment.
 In the example above, `def m : Nat := 1` defines a new constant `m` of type `Nat` whose value is `1`.

-The ``#check`` command asks Lean to report their types; in Lean, auxiliary commands that query the system for information typically begin with the hash (#) symbol.
+In Lean, auxiliary commands that query the system for information typically begin with the hash (#) symbol.
-The `#eval` command asks Lean to evaluate the given expression.
+The ``#check`` command asks Lean to report the type of a given expression types; the `#eval` command asks Lean to evaluate the given expression.
-You should try
-declaring some constants and type checking some expressions on your own.
-Declaring new objects in this manner is a good way to experiment with the system.
+Try declaring some constants and type checking some expressions on your own; this is a good way to experiment with the system.

 What makes simple type theory powerful is that you can build new types out of others.
 For example, if ``a`` and ``b`` are types, ``a -> b``